fzi-forschungszentrum-informatik/schunk_svh_driver/README.txt

 This is the driver package for the SCHUNK SVH Five-Finger-Hand.
-It was developed on behalf of SCHUNK at the FZI Research Center for Information Technology in Karlsruhe, Germany.
+It was developed on behalf of SCHUNK Mobile Greifsysteme GmbH, Lauffen/Neckar, Germany at the FZI Research Center for Information Technology in Karlsruhe, Germany.
 The software is distributed under a LGPL license.

 The package contains the following components: